dinesh-hannurkar/cpft/QUICK_START.md

 ## 🎉 Done!

-Your CPFT project is ready for:
+Your fylooo project is ready for:
 - ✅ Local development
 - ✅ Testing
 - ✅ Production deployment